 Paper Houses – The Paper House Campaign shows kids how easy and fun advocacy can be!
 Kids print, color and decorate paper house petitions.
 A parents or teacher then mails them to local elected officials, urging them to support affordable housing and hard-working families.

 Habi-Snackers – Kids put together care packages with snacks and craft hand-written thank you notes for volunteers working on site.

 Habitat Readers – The Habitat Readers are a 4-part collection of illustrated books promoting Habitat for Humanity’s world-wide mission for decent shelter.
 Through reading, children will learn to empathize with other children across the world and understand the importance of home.

 For more information about Little Builders activities, please email firstname.lastname@example.org.

 In high school or college?
 There’s a lot you can do to support our mission from your school or university.
 Campus chapters and school clubs educate their communities about the need for affordable housing.
-Your chapter will be officially affiliated with Habitat NYC, receive yearlong support from our Volunteer Services team, and be given priority in the projects we take on.
+Your chapter will be officially affiliated with Habitat NYC and Westchester, receive yearlong support from our Volunteer Services team, and be given priority in the projects we take on.